ZachLC/ZachLC/README.md

 - Architectures for hybrid cloud + edge computing

 ## 📫 How to reach me
-You can reach out directly through GitHub.
+You can reach me out directly through GitHub.

 ---